In 2009 I was working for 2 pizza places as a driver, cook, dishwasher, and waiter, while also working at UPS as a forklift operator.

 Since then I’ve done some pretty amazing things, in my opinion.
 Especially given that I had no college experience in marketing and very little budget to start each project.

 I’m very proud of these last 10 years, they haven’t all been easy.
 But they have absolutely been worth it.
 Here’s to the next 10 years and pushing forward.
-Back then I was a lone wolf, now I have a team and have built a family with a beautiful wife and daughter So there’s even more motivation to move forward now.

 P.S.
 Thank you to everyone in the Warrior Forum and those around me that have helped me throughout the years, especially during the hard times.